Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Stochastic Differential Games on Graphs

 For well-posedness, the coefficients and cost functionals are assumed to satisfy the conditions in \cite[Assumption(Games), Section~2.1]{carmona2018probabilistic}, ensuring that the state dynamics in \eqref{eqn:state_dynamics} admit a unique strong solution for any admissible strategy profile \(\alpha := (\alpha^1,\ldots,\alpha^N)\in \A^N\).

-\begin{rem}[Model interpretation] The state dynamics~\eqref{eqn:state_dynamics} and cost functionals~\eqref{eqn:J} represent a class of stochastic differential games whose information divergence behaviors are based on the underlying graph structure.
-Specifically, the dynamics of \(\{X^i_t\}\) and the corresponding incentives received by player \(i\) depend explicitly only on the states of players within the \(l\)-neighborhood of vertex \(v_i\).
+\begin{rem}[Model interpretation] The state dynamics~\eqref{eqn:state_dynamics} and cost functionals~\eqref{eqn:J} represent a class of stochastic differential games whose information propagation is governed by the underlying graph structure.
+Specifically, the dynamics of \(\{X^i_t\}\) and the corresponding incentives received by player \(i\) depend explicitly only on the states of players within the \(\ell\)-neighborhood of vertex \(v_i\).
 In this paper, we mainly focus on the case \(\ell = 1\), while leaving general values of \(\ell\) for future research.

 Notably, when the underlying graph $G$ is complete (\(G = K_N\)), the proposed framework reduces to the standard formulation for SDGs studied in the literature (e.g., \cite{carmona2013mean}).
 Although Definition~\ref{defn:graph} assumes that the graph $G$ is connected, the model can naturally extend to disconnected graphs by applying the same formulation independently to each connected component of \(G\). \end{rem}